MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 - Requires the admin to download all content required to support every permutation of channel, architecture, and combination of languages the organization supports
 - Every permutation of Office supported leads to exponential growth of package content.
 This content must then be replicated to every distribution point
 - By default, any required content not found on the distribution point will result in Microsoft 365 Apps client update failure
 - No support for rolling updates back.
-Only way is to perform a re-installation of an older release.
+Only way is to perform a re-installation of an older build.
 - Limited to Configuration Manager-/co-managed devices

 > [!NOTE]